MouseLand/cellpose/README.md

 We recommend installing an [Anaconda](https://www.anaconda.com/download/) distribution of Python -- Choose **Python 3.7** and your operating system.
 Note you might need to use an anaconda prompt if you did not add anaconda to the path.
 From your base environment (or you can make a new environment) in an anaconda prompt/command prompt, run
 ~~~~
-pip install cellpose
+pip install cellpose[gui]
 ~~~~

+If you want to install without the GUI dependencies, run ``pip install cellpose``.

 Alternatively you can use the included environment file (if you'd like a cellpose-specific environment).
-This is **recommended** if you have problems with the pip.
+This environment file includes all the dependencies for using the GUI.
+Using the environment file is **recommended** if you have problems with the pip.
 Please follow these instructions:

 1. Download the [`environment.yml`](https://github.com/MouseLand/cellpose/blob/master/environment.yml?raw=true) file from the repository.
 You can do this by cloning the repository, or copy-pasting the text from the file into a text document on your local computer.
 2. Open an anaconda prompt / command prompt with `conda` for **python 3** in the path